 Getting any tax payments covering your investment and expected interest in these types of scenarios is difficult.
 Worse, you might get stuck foreclosing on a property that that original owner couldn’t even unload.
 If any structures on the property are deemed a nuisance or hazard, you could become liable for additional costs once you take ownership.

 The bottom line: visually inspect homes and neighborhoods as best you can, talk to realtors in the area about crime, hazards and other potential supernatural issues, and determine if the owner is abandoning the property for any reason other than financial hardship.

-Generally, property taxes in Washington DC and North Carolina take the first position in a foreclosure process, meaning it can write off an entire mortgage for the cost of a tax lien.
+Generally, property taxes in Charlotte take the first position in a foreclosure process, meaning it can write off an entire mortgage for the cost of a tax lien.
 While this sounds great, you may find yourself stuck with other taxes that don’t get forgiven in the foreclosure process including potential county, city or public school taxes.
 Check with the county assessor’s office before tying up your investment funds on properties with other encumbrances.